A few months ago, I pulled out my goals from 2015, and smiled because frankly, I’ve come a long way baby.

 I am moving from former stay-at-home mom with a faith-based speaking hobby to keynote speaker and life coach with multiple streams of income and sole provider of the family.

 And it’s not that I haven’t made any progress.
 I mean, heck, I speak quite a bit and in Wyoming and Nebraska, but I am dreaming about something more urban, in states whose borders don’t actually touch Colorado.
-And income, while growing, isn’t quite where I need it to be to pay for four weddings.
+And income, while growing, isn’t quite where I need it to be to pay for four weddings and retirement.

 The truth is that I’ve made baby steps with these goals, safe and sequential steps, but I sense that God has more.